1. What is CSS History?

 - Shadows

-Level 3 or CSS3 recommendations by W3C was produced in different modules.
+Level 3] or CSS3 recommendations by W3C were produced in different modules.
 Unlike CSS2 or CSS2.1, which have a single draft with various specifications, CSS3 is divided into 4 modules.
-W3C released four modules between 2011 and 2012 for better supports of browsers.
-All the modules define or extend the features of CSS2 or CSS2.1 which is backward compatibility modification.
-The first draft of CSS3 was published in 1999.
+W3C released four modules between 2011 and 2012 for better support of browsers.
+All the modules define or extend the features of CSS2 or CSS2.1 which is a backward compatibility modification.

 - Media Queries